mkoning-dev/PZIP/README.md

 ## Technology
 * C++20
-* Modules
 * Threads and guard locks

 ## Build
-This was built with MS Visual Studio.
-It currently uses the modules experimental feature.
-Please make sure that's enabled when building.

-## Todo
-This project will be updated with CMake in the future, and it will likely use headers instead of modules for that update.
+This project was built with MS Visual Studio.
+It will be updated with CMake in the future.
 Tests and benchmarks will be added to the code and documentation as well.

 ## Usage
 ```